stonemjs/docs/src/docs/architecture/container.md

 @tab:active Declarative
 ### Declarative API

-This is the easiest and most elegant way to register a service — just decorate your class.
+This is the easiest and most elegant way to register a service, just decorate your class.

-#### `@Stone()` — The Foundation
+#### `@Stone()`, The Foundation

 Use the `@Stone()` decorator to register any class into the container.
-It’s the most generic form — like placing a foundational stone in your app.
+It’s the most generic form, like placing a foundational stone in your app.

 ```ts
 import { Stone } from '@stone-js/core'